Old Burying Ground

 Our 1726 Old Burying Ground is within walking distance of the town’s original center that included a meeting house/church and a school.
 The land was purchased within seven months of the Town’s legal separation from Charlestown.

-It is the resting place for our early settlers, veterans of four military conflicts, activists of the abolitionist and temperance movements as well as ordinary citizens whose lives are chiseled in stone: an unsolved murder victim, infants who lived a day or two and a mother and infant who died in childbirth, at least two smallpox victims, and survivors who lived well into their nineties and even one hardly soul whose stone acknowledges his age of one hundred.
+It is the resting place for our early settlers, veterans of four military conflicts, activists of the abolitionist and temperance movements as well as ordinary citizens whose lives are chiseled in stone: an unsolved murder victim, infants who lived a day or two, and mothers and infants who died in childbirth, at least two smallpox victims, and survivors who lived well into their nineties and even one hardly soul whose stone acknowledges his age of one hundred.

 Nine families make up 55% of the headstones.
 They loved their titles of captain and lieutenant and major, deacon and reverend, doctor and esquire.
 And every day they labored as farmers and house wrights, cordwainers, domestics and town officials, and road menders to make a better life for themselves and the town.